Yu-Group/stadisc/README.md

 # StaDISC

-This repo is a companion to the paper *Stable discovery of interpretable subgroups via calibration in causal studies* by Raaz Dwivedi, Yan Shuo Tan, Briton Park, Kevin Horgan, David Madigan, and Bin Yu.
+This repo is a companion to the paper *Stable discovery of interpretable subgroups via calibration in causal studies* by Raaz Dwivedi, Yan Shuo Tan, Briton Park, Mian Wei, Kevin Horgan, David Madigan, and Bin Yu.
 We reproduce the paper abstract below.

 ---